 As a matter of fact, liquid coconut oil is just an MCT oil being packaged differently as a cooking oil.
-Which means, consuming liquid coconut oil can provide whatever benefits MCT oil provides.
+Which means, you can use liquid coconut oil in place of MCT oil or vice versa.

 However, they do still have a slight difference.

 Do you know that they’re actually edible versions of fractionated coconut oil?
 They both contain primarily caprylic and capric acids, which are medium-chain triglycerides (MCTs).

 Holding purely MCTs allow the oil to stay liquid even at temperatures much lower than room temperatures.
 For example, 32 °F or 0 °C. (Regular coconut oil turns solid at about 76 °F or 24 °C.)

 Some companies have added lauric acid to both fractionated coconut oils to increase their health value.
 Of course, from the marketing point of view, this can attract more health nuts.

 That’s because lauric acid has relatively stronger antimicrobial properties that can protect you against a broader strain of harmful microbes.
 It’s also an MCT.
 So, it fits well into the label.

 The only difference between liquid coconut oil and MCT oil is probably the odor.

 Most MCT oils are unflavored whereas many brands of liquid coconut oil are made to retain the natural coconut scent.